Information about Harvard

 Yes!
 If paying the application fee would cause a hardship for your family, please request a fee waiver.
-You or your guidance counselor (careers advisor, sixth form head) may simply write a short letter asking us to waive your fee.
+You or your university adviser or Head of Sixth Form may simply write a short letter asking us to waive your fee.
 Do not let this fee prevent you from applying!
-Unfortunately we do not have any way to waive the fees for the required SAT or ACT, but these tests are now optional in many colleges.
+Unfortunately we do not have any way to waive the fees for the SAT or ACT, but these tests are now optional in many colleges.

 Full information about our transfer program can be found here.
 Be aware that in recent years because of limited housing we have only been admitting about a dozen transfer students per year. https://college.harvard.edu/admissions/apply/transfer-applicants

 How to I apply for various graduate programs?

 Harvard University consists of the undergraduate Harvard College plus 12 graduate and professional schools.
 Go to the Schools page of the Harvard website and choose the appropriate graduate school for more details on applying to each program.

 What is the basis for the admissions decision?

-At Harvard College we use a “holistic” admissions process that looks at your objective credentials (grades and SAT/ACT scores) plus the equally important factors of your extracurricular activities, how you present yourself in your essays, educational and family background, recommendations from your school, teachers, and alumni interviewers and your personal qualities as presented in the application and interview.
+At Harvard College we use a “whole person” admissions process that looks at your objective credentials (grades and scores) plus the equally important factors of your extracurricular activities, how you present yourself in your essays, educational and family background, recommendations from your school, teachers, and alumni interviewers and your personal qualities as presented in the application and interview.

 Can I use my UCAS personal statement for my essay?